 In general, having lots of tank mates for these fish isn’t the way to go.
 They’re not very good community fish.

-They get very defensive during the breeding season.
-In some cases, they have been known to eat tinier fish.
+The firemouth cichlid gets very defensive during the breeding season.
+In some cases, they have been known to eat tinier fish tank mates.

 Despite everything mentioned above, if you plan carefully, you can avoid most of these problems.